← Back to Documentation

 Executive Summary

 Current State: The core compiler pipeline is fully functional with demonstrated end-to-end compilation and execution.
-Recent additions include multi-clause functions with union type derivation, record types with pattern matching, and pattern guards - bringing the language closer to production readiness.
-Several advanced features are implemented but require refinement for production use.
-The FSM system is production-grade with comprehensive runtime support.
+Recent fixes include guard compilation improvements (load_var instruction, missing operators), FSM runtime ETS table persistence, and Std.Show module integration - bringing the language closer to production readiness.
+Multi-clause functions with union type derivation, record types with pattern matching, and pattern guards are fully implemented.
+The FSM system is production-grade with comprehensive runtime support and fixed registration persistence.

 Part 1: Erlang Implementation (src/) - Detailed Analysis